tzolov/java/README.md

 </dependency>
 ```

+With this you are ready to start using the `Tensorflow Java API` for building new or inferring a pre-built Tensorflow models.

-Next you can use the Tensorflow Java API to build a image recognition service that uses a pre-trained Inception model:
+Following snippets shows how to use the API to build a image recognition service that uses a pre-trained Inception model:

 ```java
 /* Copyright 2019 The TensorFlow Authors.
 All Rights Reserved.